DWARVES/Project-Warrior/README.md

 <li> make
 </ul>

-Replace -DTESTS=0 par -DTESTS=1 if you want to compile the tests.
+Replace -DTESTS=0 by -DTESTS=1 if you want to compile the tests.